stackhpc/stackhpc-kayobe-config/doc/source/configuration/monitoring.rst

     kayobe playbook run etc/kayobe/ansible/prometheus-network-names.yml
     kayobe overcloud service reconfigure --kt prometheus

 This first generates a template based on the prometheus.yml.j2 ``etc/kayobe/ansible/`` and which is further templated for use with kolla-ansible.
 This is then rolled out via service reconfigure.

 This helps Prometheus provide insights that can be more easily understood by those without an intimate understanding of a given site.
 Prometheus Node Exporter and cAdvisor both provide network statistics using the interface/device names.
 This play causes Prometheus to relabel these fields to human readable names based on the networks as defined in kayobe e.g. bond1.1838 may become storage_network.

 The default labels are preserved with the prefix ``original_``.

 * For node_exporter, ``device`` is then used for network names, while ``original_device`` is used for the interface itself.
 * For cAdvisor, ``interface`` is used for network names, and ``original_interface`` is used to preserve the interface name.

 :Known-Limitations/Considerations/Requirements:

 Before enabling this feature, the implications must be discussed with the customer.
 The following are key considerations for that conversation:

 * Only network names defined within kayobe are within scope.
 * Tenant network interfaces, including SR-IOV are not considered or modified.
-* In the case of bonded interfaces, only the bond itself is relablled.
-  The bond members are displayed with their standard naming.
+* Only the interface directly attributed to a network will be relabelled.
+  This may be a bond, a vlan tagged sub-interface, or both.
+  The parent bond, or bond members are not relabelled unless they are captured within a distinct defined network.
 * Modified entries will be within existing labels.
 This may be breaking for anything that expects the original structure, including custom dashboards, alerting, billing, etc.
 * After applying, there will be inconsistency in the time-series db for the duration of the retention period i.e until previously ingested entries expire.